Why You Still Need Amino Acids Like Glutamine, BCAA & EAA — Even If Your Diet Is Perfect

 -

-Supports full protein synthesis and recovery
+Supports complete muscle protein synthesis

 -